Auer (Odenwald): Auerbach

 In the district of Bensheim-Auerbach, the Auer is split into two parts, one above ground and the other being a subterranean channel.
 Because of the recurring floods in the street Bachgasse, the largest part of the Auer was channeled in the 1980s.
 Like at the antetype Freiburg Bächle, an ever constant part of the Auer flows openly through the Bachgasse, through the old village of Auerbach passing numerous half-timbered buildings towards the Bundesstraße 3 (Darmstädter Straße).

 Ziegelbach

-After the two streams united again, the Auer crosses the Bundesstraße under ground and flows towards the Auerbach railway station.
-Since around 1850 there was a brick factory, also porcelain factory, the Auer is called there also Ziegelbach (brick brook).
+After the two streams united again, the Auer crosses the Bundesstraße underground and flows towards the Auerbach railway station.
+Since around 1850 there was a brick and porcelain factory; there the Auer is also called Ziegelbach (brick brook).

 After crossing the railway line Darmstadt-Heidelberg, the Auer reaches after approximately 1 km its mouth.
 It flows into the Winkelbach coming from Bensheim, which is called upstream of the Auer's mouth Lauter.
 The Winkelbach flows at Gernsheim into the Rhine.

 The total length of the Auer from the source to the mouth is 6.7 km.